 From the church you’ve got another 155 metres of climbing to get to the very top – the Fortress of Sveti Ivan (St John).
 The original fortress was built by the Illyrians somewhere around the 5th century, but the one there now is a comparatively modern medieval replacement where guards would watch over Kotor below.
 You can see why when you emerge at the top – the impenetrable mountains and panoramic views for miles around means there’s no way any invaders could creep up on you.
 The fortress is crumbling and ruined now but you can’t help but be impressed by the amount of manpower it must’ve taken to build it up here, and the views for miles.
 And from here the only way is down, to a much-deserved beer back in the old town.

-Admission to the Kotor city walls costs €3 between 8am and 8pm from May to September (technically they’re open 24 hours so you can go up before or after for free).
+Admission to the Kotor city walls costs €3 between 8am and 8pm from May to September (technically the walls are open 24 hours a day so you could go up before or after then for free).
 The main entrance is near Kotor’s North Gate.
 It takes about 90 minutes to two hours to do the journey up and back down.
 Start early if you’re visiting during the summer as there’s not a lot of shade along the route.
 And take lots of water – though there are a few enterprising guys with coolboxes selling you cold drinks and beers on the way up.